growingpenguin/growingpenguin.github.io/_posts/2024-04-11-British_Culture_And_History5.md

 Something that is about to happen soon and often implies a sense of foreboding or anticipation <br/>
 Here, it suggests that an election is approaching in the near future, creating a backdrop of urgency or concern <br/>
 **Trailing in opinion polls**: <br/>
-Mr. Sunak's party is behind in public opinion surveys, indicating that they are less popular or have less support among the electorate compared to their political rivals.
-Opinion polls are used to gauge the public's support for different political parties or candidates.
+Mr. Sunak's party is behind in public opinion surveys, indicating that they are less popular or have less support among the electorate compared to their political rivals <br/>
+Opinion polls are used to gauge the public's support for different political parties or candidates <br/>
+**depicted**: <br/>
+To represent or show something in a certain way <br/>
+Mr. Sunak has portrayed or presented the cut as proof of his ability to make difficult choices, suggesting a narrative that emphasizes his leadership qualities or fiscal responsibility <br/>
+**stance**: <br/>
+A person's attitude or position on a specific issue <br/>
+In this case, Mr. Sunak's stance is described as risky because it involves making a significant change or cut, which could have various implications or consequences <br/>
+**predecessors**: <br/>
+The people who held a position or role before someone else <br/>
+Mr. Sunak's predecessors would be the prime ministers or leaders who came before him <br/>
+The context implies that these earlier leaders had different views or policies regarding the project in question <br/>
+**Level up**: <br/>
+The goal of reducing regional inequalities by boosting economic growth and investment in areas that have been historically underdeveloped or disadvantaged, such as the north of England <br/>
+The previous prime ministers had framed the rail line as a measure to achieve this goal, suggesting it was part of broader efforts to promote fairness and prosperity across different regions of the country <br/>
+**incredulous** <br/>
+Finds it difficult to believe or is skeptical <br/>
+Ms. Mallender, along with many locals, finds it difficult to believe or is skeptical about the uncertainty or lack of clarity regarding the future developments following the rail project <br/>
+**habitable order** <br/>
+A condition in which houses are suitable or safe for people to live in <br/>
+It implies that the properties in question currently do not meet the standards or conditions necessary for occupancy, possibly due to neglect, damage, or being left empty for an extended period <br/>
+**going ahead** <br/>
+The construction or development of the high-speed rail line from London to Birmingham is proceeding or continuing as planned, albeit with revised timelines <br/>
+Despite delays or potential changes in the project's scope, this phrase indicates that work on the rail line has not been halted or cancelled and is actively moving forward towards completion <br/>